oracle/odpi/doc/src/public_functions/dpiDeqOptions.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **options** -- the dequeue options to which a reference is to be added.
+    **options** [IN] -- the dequeue options to which a reference is to be added.
 If the reference is NULL or invalid an error is returned.

 .. function:: int dpiDeqOptions_getCondition(dpiDeqOptions \*options, \